janosh/matbench-discovery/site/src/routes/contribute/+page.md

 git checkout -b model-name-you-want-to-add
 ```

-Use `--depth 1` to only clone the latest commit and save bandwidth.
-No need to load previous versions of large data files.
+Tip: `--depth 1` only clones the latest commit, not the full `git history` which is faster if a repo contains large data files that changed over time.

 ### Step 2: Commit model preds, script and metadata